 What happens if the rent is not paid?

-Effective December 1st, 2017, reminder notices and warning letters are being discontinued.
-If you receive a Form N4, we strongly recommend making payment be before the date indicated on the Form N4, to avoid an LTB hearing.
+Reminder notices and warning letters are not issued.
+If you receive a Form N4, we strongly recommend making the full payment several days before the date indicated on the Form N4, to avoid an LTB hearing and incurring hearing costs.

 In the case of rent payments being frequently delayed or overdue, the landlord may provide a Form 8, or “Notice to Terminate a Tenancy at the End of Term”.
 This notice gives the tenant(s) 60 days to vacate their apartment.
 The landlord can apply to the LTB for an order for an immediate eviction after the notice has been received.

 As per the Residential Tenancies Act, you must provide 60 days written notice to vacate prior to the end of your tenancy.
 The termination date must be the last day of the lease, or rental period if on a month-to-month lease.
 As an example, if notice is provided on November 5th for a monthly tenancy, the termination date will be January 31st.
 The notice to vacate should be delivered to your building manager who can verify when it was received.

 Under the Residential Tenancies Act, a landlord (or their authorized agent) is allowed to enter an apartment under specific circumstances, generally by providing 24 hours written notice, stating the reason for entering and when the apartment will be entered.
 There are exceptions, such as after a notice to vacate has been given, or in case of emergency.